Buhari includes opposition parties in 2050 agenda committee – The Sun Nigeria

 On the other hand, he said Nigeria’s Vision 20:2020 was an articulation of the long-term intent to launch Nigeria onto a path of sustained socio-economic development.

-The President wished the committee success in its assignment, adding that he looked forward to receiving regular reports of deliberations.

-”At the heart of the Successor Plans is the partnership between the public and private sectors, with Government as the enabler of private sector investment and industry,” the President said.

-In her remarks, the Minister of Finance, Budget and National Planning, Dr Ahmed noted that lately, various zones of the country have been pursuing different economic cooperation within their areas.
+Minister of Finance, Budget and National Planning, Dr Ahmed, noted that lately, various zones of the country have been pursuing different economic cooperation within their areas.

-”Although the two National Plans are on their way out, the question that will remain on the lips of Nigerians and which we must be ready to provide an answer with little or no prompting as we progress with the preparation of the successor Plans, is how much the Plans have transformed Nigerian economy.

-”As the National Steering Committee for the preparation of the new Plans, we must therefore strive to give hope to the great citizens of this country with the quality of Plans that we are coming up with, ” she said.

-Also speaking, the co-chair Mr Peterside pledged to work as a team, commending the President for making the Committee very inclusive.
+Co-chair Mr Peterside pledged to work as a team and commended the president for making the Committee very inclusive.

-”For a development plan to be successful, it has to be inclusive, people should be consulted, own it and believe it is working for them,” he said.

 According to him, the composition of the committee has passed the test with the inclusion of major political parties, governors among others.